-The natural ice caves are only accessible between either mid-October of November (depending on the operator) to March each year, as they melt and break apart during the warmer summer months.
+The natural ice caves are only accessible between mid-October or November (depending on the operator) to March each year, as they melt and break apart during the warmer summer months.

 In Iceland, there are many volcanoes and many glaciers that have formed on top of active volcanoes.
 When the volcanoes erupt; the glacier ice above them melts very quickly, creating devastatingly destructive rivers called jökulhlaup, or a 'glacier run'.

 Jökulhlaup have for example destroyed bridges, and the remains of Skeiðarárbrú bridge can be seen on the way to Skaftafell, with a stunning view of Svínafellsjökull in the background.
 The remains of the bridge have now been turned into a picnic area, with informational signs about the 1996 glacial run that caused the destruction of the bridge.

 More than 10% of Iceland is covered by glaciers.
-The most common ways for people to visit the glaciers is either by going on snowmobile tours, glacier hiking or ice climbing.
+The most common ways for people to visit the glaciers are by going on snowmobile tours, glacier hiking, or ice climbing.